International Business Strategies

 The dramatic increase in Internet access over the past decade has greatly influenced online content.
 The number of Internet users worldwide is around 5 billion, up nearly ~126.24% from the 2.21 billion users reported in 2015.
 Much of this growth is happening in emerging markets, where English is spoken as a secondary or tertiary language, if at all.

 Between the mid-90s and mid-2000s, English-language content dropped from 80% to about 45% of total online content, with some experts placing it at less than 40%.
-This trend was fueled by the global adoption mobile and smartphone technology, and the emergence of social media.
+This trend was fueled by the global adoption of mobile and smartphone technology, and the emergence of social media.
+Chinese became the second-most common language used online, increasing by a staggering 2,227% since 2000.

-The decreasing percentage of English content is readily apparent on social media.
 China and India currently lead the world in Internet and social media usage.
 By 2023, nearly half of China’s population will be using social networks.
 China is not an English-first market, and in India, nearly 90% of residents don’t speak English.

 Studies suggest that about half of all Twitter posts are written in languages other than English—with Japanese, Spanish, Portuguese and Indonesian consumers being most active.